 One of the biggest triggers that women with addictions struggle with is family, which can be a hard subject to broach.
-However, if you’re looking to get sober from drugs or alcohol, it’s important to go to a facility with a family therapy program.
+However, if you’re looking to get sober from drugs or alcohol, it’s important to go to a facility with family addiction treatment therapies.
 Addiction affects all members of the family, which includes spouses, children, and parents.
 In order to fully recover from addiction, everyone needs to meet on a common ground of tolerance and understanding.

 Why Family Therapy is Crucial to Recovery

 Once you learn if or how your family is triggering your addiction, and how addiction affects families, it’s time to begin healing with your family.
 Family therapy helps on many different levels.
 The first is teaching you how to communicate with family in sobriety.
 Additionally, through family sessions in your women’s addiction treatment program, your family will learn how to support your recovery while you change for the better.

 Women are often the primary caregivers.
 For this very reason, many women never get the help they need for addiction.
 It can be very difficult for a woman who’s also a wife or a mother to take the time she needs to heal from addiction.
 While in treatment, individuals begin to learn the importance of taking care of themselves in recovery as well.
 Often, we can view self-care as selfish, but it’s crucial to remember that we can’t pour from an empty cup.